romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When determining if a code scanning alert needs to be dismissed, what is a valid reason for doing so?
+Q: When determining if a code scanning alert needs to be dismissed, what is a valid reason for doing so?
 <details><summary>Show the answer</summary><p>

 - **The alert is related to a piece of code that is about to be deprecated**